LeeroyLabs/sailcms-documentation/cli/index.md

 :::warning
 __Very important Note:__

-If you are running SailCMS in Framework mode, add the `--hidecms` flag on this command to hide the cms graphql queries and mutations from the AST.
+If you are running SailCMS in Framework mode, add the `--hidecms=1` flag on this command to hide the cms graphql queries and mutations from the AST.
 :::